mapsplugin/cordova-plugin-googlemaps/README.md

 ## Release Notes
   - **v2.3.9**
-    - fix: polyline.setPoints() does not work in iOS
+    - Fix: polyline.setPoints() does not work in iOS
+    - Fix: App crashes on iOS if icon url is redirected to another url
+    - Fix: touch is incorrect if another div size is changed
+    - Fix: can not interact with maps at all on ionic 3
+    - Remove debug code

   - **v2.3.8**
     - Hot fix: v2.3.7 does not work for iOS.
 Sorry about that.:pensive: